Instructor, Reflexology Certification Program, Bellevue Massage School, an affiliate of Bastyr University

 These organizations accept only trained, credentialed reflexologists as members.
 To avoid being worked on by untrained and possibly-exploited persons, always ask those advertising reflexology where they trained, the number of hours of coursework, and the professional organizations they are members of.
 For more information about the importance of finding a credentialed reflexologist, visit http://reflexology-usa.org/wp-content/uploads/ARCB-RAA-Brochure-2012-Legitimate-Reflexology.pdf

-14 hrs of Structural Reflexology: Integrating Reflexology with Foot Function with Geraldine Villeneuve
+Structural Reflexology: Integrating Reflexology with Foot Function with Geraldine Villeneuve Chicago, IL 14 hrs

-Advanced intensive in reflexology for those with arm and hand conditions with Danish master reflexologists Dorthe Krogsgaard and Peter Lund Frandsen of Touchpoint Advanced Reflexology Workshops (April 2018, Seattle, WA)
+Advanced intensive in reflexology for those with arm and hand conditions with Danish master reflexologists Dorthe Krogsgaard and Peter Lund Frandsen of Touchpoint Advanced Reflexology Workshops Seattle, WA 14 hrs

-10 hours with Dr. Jesus Manzanares, MD of Barcelona, Spain, Feb.
-2018 at Seattle Reflexology & Massage Center.
-Total time with Dr. Manzanares now at 82 CE hours.
+Dr. Jesus Manzanares, MD of Barcelona, Spain, Seattle, WA 10 hrs Total hrs of study with Dr. Manzanares: 82 CE hours.

 Two day intensive in Neuro-Endocrine Integrated Foot, Hand and Ear Reflexology with William Flocco, founder of the Integrated method and the American Academy of Reflexology in Los Angeles (June 2017).